CAPE TOWN - Judge Patrick Gamble has ruled that Patricia de Lille will remain the mayor of Cape Town and a DA member pending a hearing on 25 May.

 In his ruling, Gamble stated De Lille will remain the executive mayor of Cape Town.

-“The ruling of the court is as follows; pending the hearing of Part B of this application, the notice of first respondent (the Federal Executive) to the effect that the applicant (De Lille) has seized to be a member of the first respondent is suspended and will have no force and effect.
+“The ruling of the court is as follows; pending the hearing of Part B of this application, the notice of first respondent (the Federal Executive) to the effect that the applicant (De Lille) has ceased to be a member of the first respondent is suspended and will have no force and effect.
 And the effect of thereof is that the applicant shall remain as the executive mayor of the third respondent and the mayoral committee as it was constituted on 8 May 2018.”

 Gamble has ordered De Lille return to the DA as a member and to her duties as mayor and councillor.